 Cardiomyopathy is disease of the heart muscle that reduces the heart's ability to pump blood effectively.
 Different kinds of cardiomyopathy cause the heart muscle to enlarge, thicken, or become stiff.
 Cardiomyopathy can be due to a number of causes, including viral infections and certain medicines.
 It can also be inherited.
 Often, the exact cause of the muscle disease is never found.
 Cardiomyopathy can lead to irregular heart rhythms or heart failure.

-Cardiomyopathy differs from many of the other disorders of the heart in several ways, including the following:
+Cardiomyopathy differs from many of the other disorders of the heart in several ways:

 Cardiomyopathy can, and often does, occur in the young.

 The condition tends to be progressive and sometimes worsens fairly quickly.